antronerds/r2-tutorials/docs/Multiple_Genes_View.md

 5. The sample filter option allows you to generate a multiple gene view representation, that can also depict parts of the data set using subsets, as is available throughout R2.
-For example you could choose to exclude one or more of the subgroups, or use another track to make any intersection you would like to use.
+For example you could choose to exclude one or more of the subgroups or use another track to make any intersection you would like to use.

-6. In some situation, you may want to highlight one or more samples or patients from a data set in the multiple gene view.
+6. In some situations, you may want to highlight one or more samples or patients from a data set in the multiple gene view.
 This is easily achieved, if you use the r2 samplename.
 Let's try it with one of the patients within this tcga Colon cohort ('tcga-cm-6169-01a_v32').
 If you know a sample name, go to the marked section in the gear box.
 To mark this sample, we simply paste the samplename in the 'samples to mark' field and the plot will be automatically updated.
 Note, that you can  also click the dot in case the scatter option iss turned on to highlight samples of interest.
 Using the options provided by the settings you can tweak the result to your personal taste.

    ![](_static/images/Multiplegeneview/MultipleGenesView_mark_v1.png "Figure    5: Multiple gene view, mark a sample")

    [**Figure    5: Multiple gene view, mark a sample**](_static/images/Multiplegeneview/MultipleGenesView_mark_v1.png )

-7. The graph can be stored as a png and/or svg output to use upon publication and adapt in vector supported programs as Adope illustrator or Incape. .
+7. The graph can be stored as a png and/or svg output to use upon publication and adapt in vector supported programs as Adope illustrator or Incape.

 ![](_static/images/Multiplegeneview/MultipleGenesView_saveoptions.png "Figure    5: Multiple gene view, mark a sample")